yashrajkeshari/myntra-review-scrapper/README.md

    cd myntra-review-scraper
    ```

-2. Create a new conda environment and activate it
+2. Create a new conda environment and activate it:

    ```bash
    python -m .venv venv